Priti Patel: Honours

-Patel was sworn into the Privy Council on 13 May 2015, according her the honorific prefix "The Right Honourable" for life.
+Patel was sworn of the Privy Council on 13 May 2015, according her the honorific prefix "the Right Honourable" for life.

-In the 2022 Prime Minister's Resignation Honours, published on 9 June 2023, she was appointed Dame Commander of the Order of the British Empire (DBE).
+In the 2022 Prime Minister's Resignation Honours, published on 9 June 2023, she was appointed Dame Commander of the Order of the British Empire (DBE). enabling her to wear the DBE neck decoration on occasions such as Remembrance Sunday and the breast star at formal dinners when welcoming overseas dignitaries.

-Patel is also a member of MCC, having been elected in 2020.
+Dame Priti is also a member of MCC, having been elected in 2020.